Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization: Proof of Proposition

 \section{Proof of Proposition~\ref{thm:consistency}}

-\begin{proof} From Theorem~\ref{thm:ssl-cvx-surrogate-risk}, $\calR_{\psi,\SEMI\text{-}\gamma}^{\backslash k}(g) = \calR_\psi(g)$ holds.
-Also it is known that $\calR_{\psi}(g)$ is Fisher-consistent to $\calR(g)$, if we adopt the all threshold, cumulative link, least absolute deviation, immediate threshold, or least squares as the task surrogate loss $\psi$~\citep{pedregosa:consistency}.
-By combining all of the results mentioned above, Proposition~\ref{thm:consistency}'s result follows. \end{proof}
+\begin{proof} From Theorem~\ref{thm:ssl-cvx-surrogate-risk}, we have $\RiskSEMI(g) = \calS(g)$.
+Also it is known that $\calS(g)$ is Fisher-consistent to $\calR(g)$, if we adopt the all threshold, cumulative link, least absolute deviation, immediate threshold, or least squares as the task surrogate loss $\psi$~\citep{pedregosa:consistency}.
+By combining all of the results mentioned above, the proof is completed. \end{proof}